 National Laser Institute is the leading medical esthetic school in the nation and has been around for over a decade.
 We provide you with hands-on training with state-of-the-art equipment and the latest techniques.

-To learn more about medical esthetician schools or National Laser Institute, simply fill out the form to your right or call 800-982-6817.
+To learn more about medical esthetician schools or National Laser Institute, fill out the form to your right or call 800-982-6817.